 Eley supports shooters by maintaining test ranges in the UK, Germany, Norway and the USA (Texas) to which shooters can bring their firearms for accuracy testing.
 Machine rests, electronic targets and proprietary software are used during the three-hour process during which 40 shots, from up to 20 batches (lot numbers) of Eley ammo are fired.
 Eley is so confident in their quality that if you show up with non-Eley ammo and they can’t beat its accuracy, they’ll give you 5,000 rounds of Tenex for free.
 Efforts are underway to try and establish one of these test ranges in Canada, but my best guess is that if it can be done, it’s still a year or two away.

 There’s no doubt that all of this is big news if you’re a competitive shooter in one of the numerous disciplines that include rimfire events.
 But is there an application for the average gun owner who uses his .22’s for practice, hunting or plinking with the kids?
+Would it not just be better for those people to go on sites like Opticsboss.com to help them find the bits they need for their own personal use?
 If you’re the guy who buys all ammo based on price, then these are just fascinating facts.
 But if you’re the type of hunter/shooter who buys (or handloads) centrefire ammo loaded with premium bullets, then you no doubt are also interested in top performance from your rimfires.

 Currently, Eley is producing .22 LR ammo in three categories.
 Their largest is for the competition market and includes eleven different offerings.
 The bottom rung of this ladder is occupied by their Sport brand, and the top is owned by the legendary Tenex.
 Relatively new, at least from my perspective, is Eley’s recreation category.
 This includes three choices, Force, Contact and Action.
 But unknown to many shooters, Eley also has a hunting category with two offerings.
 They are High Velocity hollow point and Subsonic hollow point, and this is where it gets interesting for Alberta hunters.